Ultimate magazine theme for WordPress.

 If you have multiple accounts with defined contribution plans, like several 401 (k) from different employers, you need to calculate a specific RMD for each account and pick up the exact amount from each.
 Your 401 (k) plans and other defined contribution plans will often calculate your RMD for you, but to simplify things, you can consolidate your 401 (k) into one account or even transfer your savings to a single IRA.

 If you have multiple IRAs, you can raise your total RMD amount from one IRA or a portion from each of your IRAs.
-Read also : Is life insurance for children a good investment for them?.
+On the same subject : Liz Weston: Take these steps to reduce volatility in retirement fund investments.
 Unlike defined contribution plans, you do not have to take separate RMDs from each IRA.

 Exceptions to RMD rules

 Some RMDs are calculated slightly differently from what is stated above.
-See the article : Julie Jason: Notable deadline changes from the IRS.
+To see also : Bifurcation of Roth IRA Post-Canadian Contribution.
 Specifically, if you are married to a spouse who is more than 10 years younger than you, or if you are a beneficiary of a retirement plan after a plan participant dies, then you will use another method to calculate your RMD.

 RMD rules of spouses